gitbutlerapp/gitbutler/README.md

 ## Why GitButler?

-We love Git. [@schacon](https://github.com/schacon) has published the [Pro Git](https://git-scm.com/book/en/v2) book.
-At the same time, Git's user interface has hardly been touched for 15 years.
+We love Git.
+Our own [@schacon](https://github.com/schacon) has even published the [Pro Git](https://git-scm.com/book/en/v2) book.
+At the same time, Git's user interface hasn't been fundamentally changed for 15 years.
 While it was written for Linux kernel devs sending patches to each other over mailing lists, most developers today have different workflows and needs.

 Instead of trying to fit the semantics of the Git CLI into a graphical interface, are starting with the developer workflow and mapping it back to Git.